 "We must speak to them with our hands by giving, before we try to speak to them with our lips."

 "To love God as He ought to be loved, we must be detached from all temporal love.
 We must love nothing but Him, or if we love anything else, we must love it only for His sake."

-This activity is part of the American Saints series.
 There are age appropriate options for young children, middle and high school, and adults.
 The patch program is sponsored by the National Catholic Committee on Scouting, but anyone can earn it, Scout or not.
 Or just use the materials to get ideas for teaching about this dedicated saint.